Urgent Care for Car Accident in Rockville, MD

 The first step in determining whether you have whiplash is to examine your symptoms.
 Common signs of a whiplash injury include:

-If our providers suspect a fracture, dislocation or soft tissue injury, they might recommend x-rays or a MRI to evaluate the extent of the damage.
+If our providers suspect a fracture, dislocation, or soft tissue injury, they might recommend x-rays or an MRI to evaluate the extent of the damage.

 In most cases, whiplash is treated through rest and the application of ice/heat.
 You might need to wear a soft cervical collar as well.
 In certain cases, your provider might recommend that you see a specialist to assist you with manual therapy such as myofascial release or chiropractic adjustment.

-Depending on the type of car accident you were involved in, you might also experience mid or lower back pain.
-This is different to whiplash, which affects the upper part of your back and shoulders.
+Depending on the type of car accident you were involved in, you might also experience mid or lower-back pain.
+This is different from whiplash, which affects the upper part of your back and shoulders.